cenotelie/hime/README.md

 * Robust runtime implementations in .Net, Java and Rust published in public repositories (Nuget, Maven Central, crates.io).
 * Strong emphasis on the separation of data and code.
 Hime forbids the inclusion of inline code in its grammar definitions in order to have very readable grammars that can be easily understood, debugged, improved.
 It is still possible to have custom code invoked during parsing with semantic actions.

-The generated parsers can be embedded on software that target:
+The generated parsers can be embedded in software that target:

+* Native platforms (Windows, Linux, MacOS) with Rust.
 * The .Net platform:
 	* Any implementation of [.Net Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) 1.0, including the [.Net Framework](https://www.microsoft.com/net/download/framework) 4.5 and up (installed by default on Windows 8 and up), [.Net Core](https://www.microsoft.com/net/core) 1.0 and up, [Mono](http://www.mono-project.com/) 4.6 and up, etc.
 	* [.Net Framework](https://www.microsoft.com/net/download/framework) 2.0 and up (installed by default on Windows Vista and up); or compatible implementations such as [Mono](http://www.mono-project.com/).
 * The JVM, with a JRE 7 or later installed.
-* Native platforms (Windows, Linux, MacOS) with Rust.

-The parser generator (himecc) can run on:
+**The parser generator (himecc) has native builds for Windows, MacOS and Linux.**

-* Any implementation of [.Net Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) 2.0, including the [.Net Framework](https://www.microsoft.com/net/download/framework) 4.6.1 and up (installed by default on Windows 10), [.Net Core](https://www.microsoft.com/net/core) 2.0 and up, [Mono](http://www.mono-project.com/) 5.2 and up, etc.
-* [.Net Framework](https://www.microsoft.com/net/download/framework) 2.0 and up (installed by default on Windows Vista and up); or compatible implementations such as [Mono](http://www.mono-project.com/).
+> **Note**: For the production of compiled parser assemblies in .Net, the .Net framework is required.

 > **Note**: For the production of compiled parser assemblies in Java, Maven is required.